 How does Stingose work?

-Stingose® works differently to most sting and bite treatments on the Australian market.
-The active ingredient, aluminium sulfate, acts to denature (inactivate) the venom found in a range of stings and bites.
+Stingose works differently to most sting and bite treatments on the Australian market.
+Unlike other mosquito bite and insect bite gel, the active ingredient, aluminium sulfate, acts to denature (inactivate) the venom found in a range of stings and bites.

 • Mosquito bites

 • Ant bites

 • Wasp stings

 • Sand fly bites

 • Stinging nettles